 Welcome to the Library!

 The library at St Hilda’s is at the heart of the school.
 The Librarian, Mrs Hale, has been at St Hilda’s since 2010 and is constantly striving to instill a love of books in all pupils through activities, workshops, competitions and displays.
-The new library has a calm, relaxing atmosphere and is a place where pupils can come at break, lunch or after school to read or study.
-There is a huge range of fiction, to suit all tastes, a large selection of non-fiction and reference books, magazines, journals and even DVD rental.
+The library has a calm, relaxing atmosphere and is a place where pupils can come at break, lunch or after school to read or study.
+There is a huge range of fiction, to suit all tastes, a large selection of non-fiction and reference books and even DVD rental.
 The library is always busy – it’s an ideal place to get together with friends to study.

 We are constantly striving to get as many pupils involved in the library as possible and try to run events, workshops and competitions as often as we can.
 We continue to be successful in external writing competitions, information on all of these can be found in the literacy section of the school website.